Intel processors contain a major security flaw that puts you at risk

 Your accounts could be in danger!

 Times are tough for Intel.
 The Finnish cybersecurity specialist F-Secure revealed Friday, January 12, that a vulnerability of a remote update program of the US group Intel allows hackers to enter most professional notebooks.
-A hacker could hack Facebook account.
+A hacker can find a Facebook password.
 This flaw has nothing to do with the Specter and Meltdown vulnerabilities, whose recent highlighting has already shaken the US giant, a specialist in computer chips.

 The flaw in the Intel AMT (Active Management Technology) program “allows a hacker to hack your computer in less than 30 seconds” F-Secure said in a statement, adding that “It potentially affects millions of laptops around the world.”